cadauxe/eolabtools/docs/source/orcult_doc/orcult_starter.rst

 Launching the computation of crop orientation with fld
 ===============================

+To be able to determine the crop orientation with respect to the terrain slope, a DTM preprocessing is necessary.

 To obtain the crop orientation in a shapefile format, please use the following command.
 More examples are provided in the script
 `detect_orientation_qsub.sh`.
 The method implemented uses the fld library from openCV.